mhewedy/viper/README.md

 Available commands:
-  ls        List all created VMs ps        List all running VMs create    Create a VM from VM image file - see "images" subcommand tag       Put a tag on the VM rm        Remove one or more VMs start     Start one or more VMs
+  ls        List all created VMs ps        List all running VMs create    Create a VM from VM image file tag       Put a tag on the VM rm        Remove one or more VMs start     Start one or more VMs